Table of contents

 Why is meta title important for SEO?

-The meta title as a tag that defines the title of a page and its subpages is particularly important because it appears in organic search results, and it is its content that is supposed to be one of the elements that encourages the user to visit that particular site.
+The meta title, a tag that defines the title of a page and its subpages, is particularly important because it appears in organic search results, and its content is supposed to be one of the elements that encourage the user to visit that particular site.

-Title is also taken into account by search engine robots in the process of determining organic results for particular keywords, so it is worth ensuring that it is completed according to the guidelines.
+Search engine robots also consider the title when determining organic results for particular keywords, so it is worth ensuring that it is completed according to the guidelines.

-The length of the title should be between 60-70 characters.
-This is primarily due to the fact that Google in organic results simply does not show more characters, so a longer sentence may be dropped at a random place, which does not look good to the user.
+The length of the title should be between 60 and 70 characters.
+This is primarily because Google does not show more characters in organic results, so a longer sentence may be dropped at a random place, which does not look good to the user.
 In addition, it’s a good idea to include one or two of the most important keywords for the subpage in the title in a contextually natural way.

-The title is also visible as a tab title in the browser for a given website, so it should clearly indicate what site it relates to, so that a person who has multiple tabs open will be able to easily return to it.
+The title is also visible as a tab title in the browser for a given website, so it should clearly indicate what site it relates to so that a person with multiple tabs open can easily return to it.

 Why is the meta description important for SEO?

-Meta description is the second element of the head section visible in organic search results.
-It is a description that, like the title, is meant to entice our potential customer to just visit our site.
-It should be so interesting that, having a choice of 5 sites in high positions for a given phrase, a search engine user will decide to enter our site.
+The meta description is the second element of the head section visible in organic search results.
+Like the title, it is meant to entice potential customers to visit our site.
+It should be so interesting that, given a choice of 5 sites in high positions for a given phrase, a search engine user will decide to enter our site.

-Description should also meet the length requirement, it is about 155 characters.
-Best practices also indicate that it is worth including in its content a call to action, addressing directly to the potential customer, and keywords most accurately describing the content of a given sub-page.
+The description should also meet the length requirement, which is about 155 characters.
+Best practices also indicate that it is worth including a call to action in its content, directly addressing the potential customer, and keywords most accurately describing the content of a given sub-page.

 The content of the sub-page should also be the same.

-Is it still worthwhile to complete meta keywords for subpages of a website?
+Is it still worthwhile to complete meta keywords for a website’s subpages?

-When SEO as a marketing service was still in its infancy and search engine algorithms were far less complicated, one method of optimizing pages was to include in the head section, meta keywords.
-This is no longer practiced today, as it can do more harm than good.
-Google has already started to simply ignore meta keywords many years ago, so supplementing them can only be an indication to the competition of what keywords we care about.
+When SEO as a marketing service was still in its infancy and search engine algorithms were far less complicated, one method of optimizing pages was to include meta keywords in the head section.
+This is no longer practised today, as it can do more harm than good.
+Google started to ignore meta keywords many years ago, so supplementing them can only indicate to the competition what keywords we care about.

 What does content=”noindex,nofollow” mean and when should it be used?

-Noindex and nofollow are worth including for pages that are still being worked on, such as on test versions of sites that are still very much evolving.
+Noindex and nofollow are worth including for pages that are still being worked on, such as test versions of sites that are still evolving.

 What is rel=””canonical” and why is it important in SEO?

-The rel=”canonical” attribute is used in HTML to indicate which version of a web page is “main” when there are multiple copies or subpages of the page with similar content available at different URLs.
-The main purpose of the rel=”canonical” attribute is to help search engines understand which of these versions should be preferred and displayed in search results.
+The rel=”canonical” attribute is used in HTML to indicate which version of a web page is “main” when multiple copies or subpages of the page with similar content are available at different URLs.
+The main purpose of the rel=” canonical” attribute is to help search engines understand which of these versions should be preferred and displayed in search results.

-Why optimizing the head section of a website is a very high priority as part of implementing changes from an SEO audit?
+Why is optimizing the head section of a website a very high priority when implementing changes from an SEO audit?

-In addition to optimizing the technical aspects of a website’s performance, optimizing the head section should be one of the higher priorities when implementing changes.
-A complete SEO audit should always indicate which elements of the head section are to be improved and on which pages, due to the fact that they affect how our site is seen by a search engine robot and, consequently, by our potential customer in search results.
+Optimizing the head section should be one of the higher priorities when implementing changes and optimizing the technical aspects of a website’s performance.
+A complete SEO audit should always indicate which elements of the head section are to be improved and on which pages, as they affect how our site is seen by a search engine robot and, consequently, by our potential customers in search results.

 Optimizing the head section is a very high priority.

-It is worth taking the time to create or edit the content of the meta title and meta description attributes, as they represent the first contact a user has with our site and have an impact on building our image.
+It is worth taking the time to create or edit the content of the meta title and meta description attributes, as they represent the first contact a user has with our site and impact building our image.

 Wondering if the head section of your site needs to be optimized?

-If you have doubts whether the head section of your website is properly optimized, it most likely is not.
-If this is the case, it’s a good idea to get a professional SEO audit and dispel any doubts, so your site can achieve high organic rankings!
+If you have doubts about whether the head section of your website is properly optimized, it most likely is not.
+If this is the case, getting a professional SEO audit and dispelling any doubts is a good idea so your site can achieve high organic rankings!

 Let's talk!